-PROXY STATEMENT FOR ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 1, 2018
+PROXY STATEMENT FOR ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 28, 2020

-About the 2018 Annual Meeting
+About the 2020 Annual Meeting

-This Proxy Statement is being made available to the shareholders of Heritage-Crystal Clean, Inc. (the "Company") in connection with the solicitation of proxies on behalf of the Board of Directors of the Company for use at the Annual Meeting of Shareholders (the "Annual Meeting") to be held on May 1, 2018 at the time and place and for the purposes set forth in the accompanying Notice of Annual Meeting, and at any adjournments or postponements of that meeting.
-The Notice of Internet Availability with respect to the Annual Meeting is being mailed on or about March 22, 2018 to shareholders of record as of March 5, 2018, and this Proxy Statement and the Annual Report to Shareholders for fiscal 2017 have been made available to you on the Internet on or about March 22, 2018.
+This Proxy Statement is being made available to the shareholders of Heritage-Crystal Clean, Inc. (the "Company") in connection with the solicitation of proxies on behalf of the Board of Directors of the Company for use during the Annual Meeting of Shareholders (the "Annual Meeting") to be held on April 28, 2020 via live audio webcast for the purposes set forth in the accompanying Notice of Annual Meeting, and at any adjournments or postponements of that meeting.
+The Notice of Internet Availability with respect to the Annual Meeting is being mailed on or about March 19, 2020 to shareholders of record as of March 2, 2020, and this Proxy Statement and the Annual Report to Shareholders for fiscal 2019 have been made available to you on the Internet on or about March 19, 2020.
 You may request a physical copy of this Proxy Statement and Annual Report by writing to the Chief Financial Officer of the Company at Heritage-Crystal Clean, Inc., 2175 Point Boulevard, Suite 375, Elgin, Illinois 60123.